jundalisay/sp/content/en/research/sarkar/human-body/part-1.md

 One consists of an intrinsic portion of the mind itself, and the other of the 10 organs:
 - 5 sensory organs
-- 5 motor organs.
+- 5 motor organs

 <!-- The propensive propulsion comes from  -->

-The antahkarańa therefore<!--  The origin or --> is:
+The antahkarana therefore is:
 - the source of the propulsion
 - is made of the conscious and subconscious portions of the mind.
   - Thinking, memory, etc., all belong to antahkarańa.